 pantaloon-wearing lute player.
 But of late, that word has taken on a more nefarious meaning.

 In early 19th century USA, well before the Civil War and the end of slavery, wandering musicians evolved into wandering troupes of musicians and entertainers whose "entertainment" included white actors putting

 on blackface make-up and performing racist stereotypes of Black people.
 These troupes were known as "minstrel shows" and continued purveying racist humor well into the middle of the 20th century.
 That is definitely

-not the image we wanted to present to the public.
+not the image we want to present to the public.

-And yet that is the image that springs to mind for some people when they read "The Minstrel".
-And particularly of late, after the appearance in the news of photographs of some white politicians done up in blackface,
+And yet that was the image that sprang to mind for some people when they read "The Minstrel".
+And particularly, after the appearance in the news of photographs of some white politicians done up in blackface,

-that unwanted interpretation has become more prominent.
-And the unwanted interpretation is reinforced when Google searches for our concert series come back interspersed with those photographs.
+that unwanted interpretation became more prominent.
+And the unwanted interpretation was reinforced when Google searches for our concert series came back interspersed with those photographs.
 This showed us that despite

 our attachment to the name in its original meaning, it was clearly time for a change.